 “If there are aspects of the instruction or design of this course that result in barriers to your inclusion or to accurate assessment or achievement related to your disability, please notify me as soon as possible.

-“You may contact Lisa King or Jody Hoffman in Resources for Disabilities in the O’Neill Center at 651-690-6563 for further information about academic adjustments or accommodations.”
+“Julie Olson Rand or Joan Robson in Disability Resources at 651-690-6563 for further information about academic adjustments or accommodations.”

 Faculty members may refer a student to us if they suspect that a disability may be interfering with the student's abilities in class.
 In this case, an access consultant can meet with the student to determine if Disability Resources can provide support.
 Interim accommodations may be an option for students with suspected disabilities.